math0ne/dotfiles/README.md

 * Ubuntu 16

-First create the user the system will run under:
+If necessary create a user, this cannot be run as root:

 ```
 adduser math0ne
 usermod -aG sudo math0ne
-sudo usermod -aG docker math0ne
 ```

 Edit playbooks/ubuntu.yml to correspond to the new user account.